hackoregon/linux-laptop-setup/README.md

     This takes a long time to install.
 You will probably have to watch it, because if the Linux package install takes long enough, it will pause wanting a `sudo` password entry.

 2. RStudio: type `./rstudio-desktop` to install the RStudio Desktop.
+3. Docker hosting (64-bit or 64-bit VA, bare metal or inside a 64-bit guest machine): if you want to run (or build) Docker images, install Docker hosting with `./docker-hosting`.
+You will need to log out and back in again to join the `docker` group.
-3. Virtual Machine Manager (64-bit VA bare metal only): The "native" Linux virtual machine hosting software is called Virtual Machine Manager.
+4. Virtual Machine Manager (64-bit VA bare metal only): the native Linux virtual machine hosting software is called Virtual Machine Manager.
 To install it, type `./virt-manager`.
 You will need to log out and back in again to join the `libvirtd` group.
 You will have a menu item added to start it.
-4. Docker hosting (64-bit or 64-bit VA, will run inside a guest machine): If you want to run (or build) Docker images, install the Docker hosting with `./docker-hosting`.
-You will need to log out and back in again to join the `docker` group.
+5. Git Large File Storage: we used this last year for Crop Compass.
+Note that GitHub charges money for both storage and download bandwidth for this, so be careful!
+If you need it, type `./git-lfs`.

 Bugs?
 Feature requests?
 Unclear documentation?
 ----------------------------------------------